-If our facility incurs damage or power is lost for a significant length of time, our business will suffer.
+If our facility incurs damage or power is lost for a significant length of time, or if we incur significant cost overruns or delays in the construction of our new research facility in Birmingham, Alabama, our business will suffer.

 We store clinical and stability samples at our facility that could be damaged if our facility incurs physical damage or in the event of an extended power failure.
 We have backup power systems in addition to backup generators to maintain power to all critical functions, but any loss of these samples could result in significant delays in our drug development process.